Thursday, July 24, 2014

-Join legendary sportscaster Bob Lobel and host Joe Parello as they look back on one of the most memorable Boston Marathons ever.
+Join legendary sportscaster Bob Lobel and host Joe Parello as they take a look at the current Boston sports media scene.

-All that, and more, on this week's edition of "Catching Up With Bob Lobel."
+All this, and more, on this week's edition of "Catching Up With Bob Lobel."

 By Joe Parello (@HerewegoJoe)

 In the least shocking incident of the NFL off-season, football moral compass and former Bucs/Colts head coach Tony Dungy publicly stated that he wouldn't have selected Michael Sam, the first openly gay player in the history of the NFL Draft.

 I say least shocking because, if you know anything about Tony Dungy, you know he is a devout Christian who has spoken out in favor of a Gay Marriage ban in Indiana, and taken President Barack Obama to task, albeit briefly, on Twitter for "veering from the Biblical interpretation" of marriage.

 Here is Dungy's exact quote on Sam.